Joaquim Marques Lisboa, Marquis of Tamandaré: Biography

-Joaquim Marques Lisboa was son of Portuguese Francisco Marques Lisboa (born in Vila de Famalicão, province of Minho, 1767) and Eufrásia Joaquina de Azevedo Lima (born in Viamão, Rio Grande do Sul).
-Tenth son of the couple's numerous offspring, among his brethren was Henrique Marques de Oliveira Lisboa, ranked Lieutenant Colonel who fought in the Ragamuffin War in Laguna, Rio Grande do Sul.
+Joaquim Marques Lisboa was the son of Francisco Marques Lisboa, a Portuguese man born in Vila de Famalicão, in the province of Minho, in 1767, and Eufrásia Joaquina de Azevedo Lima, who was born in Viamão, Rio Grande do Sul.
+He was the tenth child of the couple.
+Among his siblings was Henrique Marques de Oliveira Lisboa, a lieutenant colonel who fought in the Ragamuffin War in Laguna, Rio Grande do Sul.